Consenting and consultations

 - The more serious the possible risk, the more likely it is that you should warn a patient about it

-- If there is a 1-2% risk of a significant adverse event then the patient should be made aware of that risk, even if they have not asked
+- If there is a 1-2 per cent risk of a significant adverse event then the patient should be made aware of that risk, even if they have not asked about it

-- If the patient specifically asks about the risks associated with a procedure/treatment, they should be warned about all potential complications and risks, however rare they may be
+- If the patient specifically asks about the risks associated with a procedure or treatment, you should warn them about all potential complications and risks, however rare they may be

 - If alternative (lower risk) treatments exist to achieve a particular result, you should discuss them with the patient

-While the guidance on communicating risk to patients is vague, if you do not follow the correct procedure for obtaining informed consent from a patient and the treatment is not successful (even if that is not your fault), you could be sued.
+While the guidance on communicating risk to patients is vague, if you do not follow the correct procedure for obtaining informed consent from a patient and the treatment is not successful (even if it is not your fault), you could be sued.
 It is also important to note that consent may be effectively withdrawn during the course of a procedure.
-For example, if a patient asks you to stop during a procedure due to pain or discomfort, continuing would then constitute assault/negligence.
-To reduce the risk of a claim being made against you resulting from a treatment you have undertaken, there are two key principles that you must follow:
+For example, if a patient asks you to stop during a procedure due to pain or discomfort, continuing would then constitute assault or negligence.
+To reduce the risk of a claim being made against you resulting from a treatment you have performed, there are two key principles that you must follow:

-1) Ensure that you always take informed consent
+1) Make sure that you always take informed consent

-2) Ensure that you can always produce evidence that it has been taken
+2) Make sure that you can always produce evidence that it has been taken

 Tips for taking consent